 Can I ask questions before starting treatment?

 Always!
-And during treatment also.
+And during treatment as well.
 If the questions become a significant amount of your therapist's time - some clients are very interested in the theory about what is being done - your therapist will let you know and direct you to appropriate textbooks.

 How many sessions will it take?